Cleaning fish is probably the least enjoyable part of the catch-clean-cook-eat process, but it must be done.

 Always wear a cut-proof fishing glove when cleaning fish - obviously on the hand that isn't holding the knife (yes, I've seen it done).

-These are constructed with a cut-resistant stainless steel core wrapped in a high-tech polyester and vinyl material.
+These are constructed with a cut-resistant stainless-steel core wrapped in a high-tech polyester and vinyl material.
 Sharp points will penetrate them but a slicing blade won't.
 I've been very thankful that I was wearing one of these on more than one occasion when cleaning fish.

 You’ll need to remove the fish's internal organs first, as the bacteria living in the gut will rapidly cause the flesh to deteriorate if you don’t.

 First though, decide how you want to prepare your fish for the table.
 Why?
 Well, if you choose to fillet it, you won't have to bother with the fish cleaning bit.
 Otherwise there are various parts of the fish you'll need to remove.
-These are your main options:~

 Some fish lend themselves more to the filleting approach than others.
 It's largely a matter of body shape.